 Review: Precious Human Life

-We were starting this morning going through the lam-rim graded stages of the path from the point of view of how they help us to develop a healthy sense of self.
-And we saw that thinking in terms of the precious human rebirth gives us a very positive attitude toward ourselves because we see how fortunate we actually are.
-We see how rare it is that we have all these features available to us, temporary freedom from the worse states and so many opportunities that are available, particularly when we compare ourselves to the vast majority of population.
-Also if we compare ourselves to all the other life forms, whether we’re thinking in terms of the six realms of beings, or if that is difficult to take seriously then at least all the other forms of life on this planet, we see that in fact it’s quite rare, our situation.
+We have been going through the lam-rim graded stages of the path from the point of view of how they help us to develop a healthy sense of self.
+We have seen how thinking about the precious human rebirth and realizing how fortunate we actually are leads to a very positive attitude toward ourselves.
+We understand how rare it is that we have all these supportive features available to us – the temporary freedom, or respite, from worse states and so many accessible opportunities enriching our lives, particularly when we compare ourselves to the vast majority of population.
+If it is difficult to think in terms of the six realms of beings, or to take them seriously, then at least we can compare ourselves to all other forms of life on this planet.
+Even from this initial perspective, we see that, in fact, our situation is quite rare.

 Other Types of Life Forms and Levels of Happiness and Unhappiness